squaremo/rabbit.js/README.md

 ##### `routing` and `topic`

-`routing` is supplied to a **PUB** or **SUB** socket on creation, and determines the kind of patterns it will use to match messages to subscriptions.
+`routing` is supplied to a **PUB** or **SUB** socket on creation, and determines how it will match topics to topic patterns, as described under "Topics".
 Sockets connected to the same address must agree on the routing.

-`topic` may be set on a **PUB** socket to give the topic for messages sent using `#write`.
+`topic` may be set on a **PUB** socket to give the topic for subsequent messages sent using `#write`.

 ##### `expiration`